Basic NBA Rules

 NBA Overtime Rules

-The rules around overtime exist as a solution for tied games.
+The NBA overtime rules exist as a solution for tied games.
 As the game ends, any attempts that are in progress can be played out.
 If the result at the end of the fourth period is a tie score, then the game will go to overtime.

 Regular Season Overtime Rules